 Vertex Pharmaceuticals (VRTX) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the drugmaker had gained 5.82% over the past month.
-This has outpaced the Medical sector's loss of 1.51% and the S&P 500's loss of 4.46% in that time.
+Coming into today, shares of the drugmaker had gained 8.99% in the past month.
+In that same time, the Medical sector gained 5.72%, while the S&P 500 gained 2.65%.

-Investors will be hoping for strength from Vertex Pharmaceuticals as it approaches its next earnings release.
-In that report, analysts expect Vertex Pharmaceuticals to post earnings of $3.59 per share.
-This would mark year-over-year growth of 20.47%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.08 billion, up 20.69% from the year-ago period.
+Vertex Pharmaceuticals will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $3.59, up 20.47% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $2.08 billion, up 20.69% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Vertex Pharmaceuticals.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+It is also important to note the recent changes to analyst estimates for Vertex Pharmaceuticals.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 2.48% higher.
-Vertex Pharmaceuticals is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 2.48% higher within the past month.
+Vertex Pharmaceuticals is currently a Zacks Rank #2 (Buy).

-Digging into valuation, Vertex Pharmaceuticals currently has a Forward P/E ratio of 17.01.
-For comparison, its industry has an average Forward P/E of 19.33, which means Vertex Pharmaceuticals is trading at a discount to the group.
+Looking at its valuation, Vertex Pharmaceuticals is holding a Forward P/E ratio of 17.23.
+Its industry sports an average Forward P/E of 21.86, so we one might conclude that Vertex Pharmaceuticals is trading at a discount comparatively.

-We can also see that VRTX currently has a PEG ratio of 1.09.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Medical - Biomedical and Genetics was holding an average PEG ratio of 1.12 at yesterday's closing price.
+It is also worth noting that VRTX currently has a PEG ratio of 1.11.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Medical - Biomedical and Genetics was holding an average PEG ratio of 1.16 at yesterday's closing price.

 Click to get this free report